-The IPNDV has compiled this unparalleled collection of resources on nuclear weapon disarmament monitoring and verification to help educate and build understanding of the complexity and challenges involved in verification.
+The IPNDV has compiled this unparalleled collection of resources and links on nuclear weapon disarmament monitoring and verification to help educate and build understanding of the complexity and challenges involved in verification.
 Understanding how the pieces of the nuclear enterprise fit together, and what the differences are between monitoring and verifying nuclear weapons, warhead dismantlement, and nuclear materials and components is essential to advancing the work of the Partnership as well as broader international progress on nuclear weapons reductions.

 The resources in this collection are all unclassified and have been approved for public release and reprinting.
 All content is in English.
-The resources are divided into five subject areas.

 Arms Control Agreements, Demonstrations & Experiments